hypnoglow/macOS-bootstrap/README.md

 # macOS-bootstrap

-A simple script that brings macOS system to a consistent state by tweaking and installing apps and packages, e.g. after a fresh installation.
+A simple script that brings macOS system to a desired state.
+May be useful to run after a fresh installation or on a regular basis to reconcile the OS.

+Basically, the script tweaks the OS and installs and updates apps and packages.

 ## Usage

-    ./bootstrap

-## Fresh macOS installation
+### Fresh macOS installation

 1. Open Terminal app.